getsops/sops/README.rst

 that if any of the master keys is available, the file can be decrypted.
 However, it is sometimes desirable to require access to several master keys in order to be able to decrypt files.
 This can be achieved with key groups.
-With key groups, the data key is split into several parts, one for each key group.
-Each key group contains one or more master keys, and all the keys in each group encrypt the data key.
-For decryption, `quorum` parts are required in order to retrieve the data key, so at least one key in `quorum` groups has to be available.

-`quorum` defaults to the number of key groups.
+With key groups, the data key is split into several parts (using Shamir Secret Sharing scheme), and one part is given to each group.
+A key group contains any number of master keys that each have the ability to recover a fragment of the data key.
+When decrypting a file using key groups, `sops` goes through key groups in order, and in each group, tries to recover the fragment of the data key from a master key.
+Once the fragment is recovered, Sops moves on to the next group, until enough fragments have been recovered to obtain the data key.
+In Shamir Secret Sharing, this is called a quorum.

+By default, the quorum is set to the number of key groups.
+For example, if you have three key groups configured in your SOPS file and you don't override the default quorum, then one master key from each of the three groups will be required to decrypt the file.

-Managing of key groups for SOPS files can be done with the `sops groups` command.
+Management of key groups is done via the `sops groups` command.

+For example, you can add a new key group with 3 PGP keys and 3 KMS keys to the file `my_file.yaml`:

+`sops groups add --file my_file.yaml --pgp fingerprint1 --pgp fingerprint2 --pgp fingerprint3 --kms arn1 --kms arn2 --kms arn3`

+Or you can delete the 1st group (group number 0, as groups are zero-indexed) from `my_file.yaml`:

+`sops groups delete --file my_file.yaml 0`

 Key groups can also be specified in the `.sops.yaml` config file, like so:

 ```yaml